Events

 Rev Jason Forbes

 Jason Forbes is a Minister in the Presbyterian Church of Australia.
 He has Cerebral Palsy which affects his speech, mobility and fine motor control, yet maintains an independent lifestyle.
 Jason works for Jericho Road (NSW Presbyterian Social Services) as the Disability Advocate to the NSW Presbyterian Church.
 This involves raising the awareness of disability and equipping the Church to respond to the needs of people who have disabilities.
-Jason graduated from the Presbyterian Theological Centre (now Christ College) in 2012 with a BTh and AdvDipTh.
-He expects to graduate with his MTh in 2020.
+Jason graduated from the Presbyterian Theological Centre (now Christ College) in 2012 with a BTh and AdvDipTh, and completed his MTh in 2020.
 In his academic work, Jason has addressed topics including the work of the Holy Spirit in a person with a disability and their relationship with the church, disability and the Fall, and the fulfilment of the prophecies of Isaiah in the healing ministry of Jesus.
 He has a keen interest in biblical languages and would like to extend his academic work in theology and disability in the future.